About Rune Reading

 What are runes?

-Today, we think of runes as being somewhat similar to tarot cards: They are tools for personal divination and achieving spiritual insight.
-But the history of runes stretches deep into antiquity.
+Today, many of us think of runes as being somewhat similar to tarot cards: They are excellent tools for personal divination and achieving spiritual insight.
+But the history of runes stretches far deeper into antiquity.

 Runes were an ancient writing system shared by Celtic, Scandinavian and Germanic peoples of Northern Europe.
 Closely associated with magic rituals and religious belief, rune stones and runic inscriptions date back to the first century A.D.
 Many scholars believe the runic alphabet and runic writing originated much earlier, but it wasn't until the practice of etching runic writings into stone that permanent records were created.

 Want to know how to interpret runes?
 Click here for iFate's complete guide to rune meanings.

 Runic inscriptions can be found throughout northern Europe.
 Many of these record historical events.
 Others have a distinctly religious or spiritual overtone, while others include rune poems and fables about Norse gods and colorful folklore.
 While Anglo Saxon and Scandinavian runes are the most common, there are other schools of runic writing which include Hungarian and other Eastern European runes.

 There are two primary "ages" of the runic alphabet which are divided into the old ways (the "elder Futhark runes") and a later system of runic writing (the "younger Futhark runes", which was a commonly used early Germanic alphabet used by Nordic tribes and Germanic tribes.